Do you have a minimum investment amount?

 How does Legacy charge their fees?

 Legacy charges either a percentage of assets under management for discretionary investment advisory services or a fixed annual or hourly fee for financial planning services, but rarely both.
 Annual planning fees are generally waived when assets under our management meet the minimum threshold.
-Our investment advisory fee structure is “tiered” and is reduced as the amount managed by Legacy increases.
-The rate starts at 1.75% annually and drops to as low as .75% as client assets approach $2 million.
-Alternative arrangements are available for clients with unusually low complexity or for those who may have become clients when their previous firm was acquired by Legacy.
+Our investment advisory fee structure is “tiered” and the fee percentage is reduced as the amount managed by Legacy increases.
+The rate starts at 1.75% annually and drops to as low as .75% on managed balances exceeding $2 million.
+Alternative arrangements are available for clients with unusually low or high complexity or for those who may have become clients when their previous firm was acquired by Legacy.

 What do I bring to the initial consultation?